Intensive Outpatient Overview

 We appreciate that the uncertainty communities are experiencing may cause challenges for our patients and their families.
 Thank you for your understanding and participation in our continued efforts to keep our patients, visitors, and workforce protected and healthy during this time.

-Farley’s IOP allows patients to continue working, maintain their current living situation and improve their relationships all while receiving services right in their community.
+Farley’s intensive outpatient programming allows patients to continue working, maintain their current living situation, and improve their relationships all while receiving services right in their community.

 The key to successful treatment is an initial evaluation and assessment of the patient and his or her family by our treatment professionals.
 Admission to the Intensive Outpatient Program at Farley Center is based upon this initial assessment and according to the criteria listed on the following page.